mattdennewitz/mattdennewitz.github.io/_posts/2013-10-02-hash-ring-ctypes.markdown

 and return the corresponding node.
 Unless we add or subtract from the ring, the lookup function is idempotent.

-I haven't explained how nodes are placed into the ring, or how nodes are looked up.
+I realize that I haven't explained how nodes are placed into the ring, or how nodes are looked up.
 For a thorough explanation of consistent hashing and the concept of a hash ring, check out [this](http://michaelnielsen.org/blog/consistent-hashing/)